harrissAvalon/powerline/docs/source/installation/osx.rst

 To install patched font double-click the font file in Finder, then click :guilabel:`Install this font` in the preview window.

-After installing the patched font MacVim or terminal emulator (whatever application powerline should work with) need to be configured to use the patched font.
+After installing the patched font, MacVim or the terminal emulator (whatever application powerline should work with) needs to be configured to use the patched font.
 The correct font usually ends with *for Powerline*.